 - Protein supplements aren’t necessary if you eat a well-balanced diet.

 Protein is needed to build and repair your muscles, make hair and skin, fight against infections, and carry oxygen in your blood.
-Proteins are made up of about twenty different building blocks called amino acids.
-Your body can make some amino acids but there are nine that can’t be made (we call these “essential amino acids”), and the only way to get them is through the food you eat.
-It’s important to eat a variety of protein foods every day to make sure your body gets all of the essential amino acids.
+Proteins are made up of twenty different building blocks called amino acids.
+Your body can make some amino acids, but there are nine that can’t be made (we call these “essential amino acids”), and the only way to get them is through the food you eat.
+It’s important to eat a variety of protein foods every day to make sure your body gets all the essential amino acids.

 What foods are high in protein?

 Plant foods such as legumes (beans, lentils, and peas), nuts, peanut butter, seeds, and soy foods (soybeans, soymilk, and tofu) are all high in protein.
 Animal foods such as meat, fish, turkey, chicken, eggs, milk, cheese, and yogurt are also good sources of protein.

 How much protein do I need each day?